Fakamoto/gpt/README.md

-# ChatGPT
+# GPT

-ChatGPT is a command-line tool that brings the power of OpenAI's ChatGPT directly to your console.
-With ChatGPT, you can have interactive conversations with the language model right from your terminal.
+GPT is a command-line tool that brings the power of OpenAI's ChatGPT directly to your console.
+With GPT, you can have interactive conversations with the language model right from your terminal.

 ## Installation

-Before using ChatGPT, ensure that you have the following environment variables set in your system:
+Before using GPT, ensure that you have the following environment variables set in your system:

 - `OPENAI_ORGANIZATION_ID`: Your OpenAI organization ID.
 - `OPENAI_API_KEY`: Your OpenAI API key.

-To install ChatGPT, follow these steps:
+To install GPT, follow these steps:

 1. Clone the repository to your local machine: